Vacaville, California

 Buckingham Charter magnet (district-wide VUSD application)VUSD chartern/a (application-based)Buckingham Collegiate Charter Academy

-The VUSD vs Travis USD boundary divides Vacaville's southern pocket from the rest of the city; family buyers prioritizing the Vanden HS (TUSD) attendance for the Travis AFB family community should verify the boundary at parcel level.
+The VUSD vs Travis USD boundary divides Vacaville's southern pocket from the rest of the city; buyers prioritizing the Vanden HS (TUSD) attendance for the Travis AFB community should verify the boundary at parcel level.
 Buckingham Charter is district-wide application-based, not boundary-based.
 Lily verifies the exact district and Buckingham application timeline before any offer.

 Highlight schools